Information for Applicants and nominators

 What is required:

 1. Letter of nomination describing the candidate's/team’s work and why they should be selected for the award (no more than two (2) sides of A4).
+In the case of self-nominations, this letter should be written by the nominee themselves.

 2. Suggested citation: a 50-word summary stating why the nominee/team should be considered for this award.